 Please note: prices are susceptible to change.
 We try to keep this table up-to-date, but you should always check the prices on the official website of your chosen provider.

-The most affordable VPN: Surfshark
+The cheapest VPN: Surfshark

 ExpressVPN vs Surfshark: Which App Is Easier to Work With?